| Metric | Current Period | Prior Year Same Period | YoY |

 ※ Source: Company compilation

-This report was auto-generated by AI analyzing XBRL financial statement data.
-It does not constitute a recommendation to invest in any specific securities.
-Industry benchmarks are reference information compiled by the Company from publicly disclosed financial statements.
-Investment decisions are your responsibility; please consult a professional advisor as needed.
+This report is an AI-generated financial analysis document produced by analyzing XBRL financial statement data.
+It does not constitute a recommendation to invest in any particular security.
+Industry benchmarks are reference information compiled by the Company based on public financial statements.
+Investment decisions are your responsibility; please consult professionals as necessary before making investment decisions.